 Geography with a Language costs

 In Year 2 students have an opportunity to take an optional field-based module.
-Currently field-based modules are offered in aspects of physical geography (Iceland), human geography (Malta) and the integration of both aspects of the subject (Mallorca).
+Currently field-based modules are offered in aspects of physical geography (Belgium), human geography (Malta) and the integration of both aspects of the subject (Mallorca).
 These modules include a period of residential field work overseas.
 Students who enrol in these modules are liable to pay additional costs to cover flights, accommodation and local transport.
-In 2016-17 the cost was £450.
+The cost is typically between £400-500.

 There are different tuition fee and student financial support arrangements for students from Northern Ireland, those from England, Scotland and Wales (Great Britain), and those from the rest of the European Union.